AJResearchGroup/journal_club/README.md

  * Torgny
  * Weronica

+### As a presenter, how do I structure the time between presentation and discussion?

+You, as a presenter, are boss here.

+A goal of the journal club is to read more papers and discuss these, so at least 1 minute of discussion is the bare minimum :-)

 ### I want to present a paper earlier, is that OK?

 Definitely!
 Share this with Richel and he will move you to your